 The little island of Salt Cay offers a surprisingly varied selection of beaches.
-The northern and western coasts features sheltered beaches and white sand, and the eastern side of the island takes on a bit more of a rugged appearance, with bluffs, rocky coasts, and rougher ocean conditions.
+The northern and western coasts feature sheltered beaches and white sand, and the eastern side of the island takes on a bit more of a rugged appearance, with bluffs, rocky coasts, and rougher ocean conditions.

-The exquisite and secluded North Bay is by far the best beach on Salt Cay, and offers perfect turquoise water, clean white sand, and the occasional snorkelling reef.
+The exquisite and secluded North Bay is by far the best beach on Salt Cay, and offers perfect turquoise water, clean white sand, and the occasional snorkeling reef.
 The finest section of this coast fronts the ruined Windmills resort.

-A great aspect of exploring the Salt Cay beaches are seeing hidden points of interest that are scattered across the island.
+A great aspect of exploring the Salt Cay beaches is seeing hidden points of interest that are scattered across the island.
 There are centuries-old salt salina features, historical ruins, old wells, and wetlands.
 Small routes lead across the dunes and salinas, and are great to explore.

 Although not quite a beach, the largely interior South Creek offers shallow water, soft white sand and small sandbars and channels.
-The water here tends to be calm and warmer here than what’s found at the island’s other beaches, which makes it a great coastal area for children.
+The water here tends to be calm and warmer than what’s found at the island’s other beaches, which makes it a great coastal area for children.

 The sheltered waters off of Deane’s Dock, Balfour Town Beach and Little Bluff Lookout are a great place to start as the ocean at these locations is often calm and underwater visibility is usually great.

-South District Beach hides two fascinating underwater sights: a sunken Cessna 401 airplane and a fishing boat shipwreck.
+South District Beach hides two fascinating underwater sights: a sunken Cessna 401 airplane, and a fishing boat shipwreck.
 These features were intentionally placed as dive sites.

-Due to being exposed to the east southeast trade winds, the remote Long Bay, South Bay and South Point are excellent for beachcombing.
+Due to being exposed to the east-southeast trade winds, the remote Long Bay, South Bay, and South Point are excellent for beachcombing.

-The items that wash up can be quite interesting, and range from seashells, messages in bottles, sea glass, fishing floats and more.
+The items that wash up can be quite interesting, and range from seashells, messages in bottles, sea glass, fishing floats, and more.

-Some of the vacation rental villas include the complimentary guest use of beach towels, umbrellas, coolers, and snorkel equipment.
+Some of the vacation rental villas include complimentary guest use of beach towels, umbrellas, coolers, and snorkel equipment.